Skotizo/AxisPictureToTwitter/README.md

 # AxisPictureToTwitter
-post a photo to twitter with weather
+post a Axis camera photo to twitter with weather